Zardana: Modern era

 In the early-mid 20th-century Zardana's houses were constructed of mud brick and wood, unlike most of the villages in the vicinity.
 The inhabitants largely depended on cultivating wheat and barley and raising livestock.
 During the French Mandate period, a resident of Zardana attacked a French military vehicle, prompting a French army operation to search for weapons being stored in the village.
 During the operation, the western part of the village was burned down and several men were detained.
 Most were pardoned upon the orders of an outside unit commander, but two residents were made to be executed by firing squad.
 One was killed, while the other was pardoned as a result of the intervention of an elder from nearby Saraqib.
-In June 2018, 40 were killed in an air strike on the rebel-held town during the Syrian civil war.
+In June 2018, 40 civilians were killed in a Russian air strike on the rebel-held town during the Syrian civil war.